-- Investigative journalism and its professional standards
+- Investigative journalism

-Journalists, bloggers, and researchers from around the world.
-The school gives preference to applicants who have less than three years of experience in journalism or related fields.
-Practical work experience is not a requirement.
+The School prefers applicants with up to three years of experience in journalism or related fields.
+However, work experience is NOT a mandatory requirement.

 Co-Founder of the Boris Nemtsov Fund for Freedom, journalist, director of the Summer School of Journalism.